Skip Breadcrumb Links

-Report it to Citizenship and Immigration Canada (CIC).
+Report it to Immigration, Refugees and Citizenship Canada (IRCC).
 You can apply for a new citizenship certificate.

 The citizenship certificate is a letter-sized piece of paper, which certifies that you are a Canadian.
 It is information about you, such as your name, date of birth and sex.

 It is an official legal document that proves your citizenship status.
 It is not an identity document or a travel document.

 The citizenship certificate used to be a wallet-sized card.
 If you have an old style certificate, it is still valid and you don't need to apply for a replacement.

 If your citizenship certificate is lost or stolen, you can apply to replace it.
 You can apply from inside Canada or from outside Canada.

 If you are inside Canada, fill out the Application for a Citizenship Certificate (CIT 0001), submit any other required documents and pay the processing fee.

 For assistance, you can call the IRCC Call Centre at 1-888-242-2100 or you can ask at a settlement agency.
 To find help in your area, go to Services Near Me.